 Pearls are created by oysters, mussels and various other mollusk species.
 Most authentic pearls, including those that we source, are cultured or farmed, by inserting an irritare into a mollusk, after which the mollusk lays down concentric layers of nacre until a pearl is formed.
 The iridescent nacre is the hallmark of a real pearl i.e. the Mother of Pearl.
 The difference between a non-cultured pearl and a cultured pearl is that the irritant, such as seawater sand or dust, finds its own way into the oyster.

-For our new collection we use South South Pearls; one of nature’s most unique pearls and the most valuable type of cultured pearl on the market today.
-These pearls are generally much larger than other pearl types and have a unique luster quality, making it distinctive and valuable.
-South Sea Pearls are formed in two years in their host oyster - Pinctada maxima - in areas throughout the Indian and Pacific Oceans.
-Akind pearls are sourced from the crystal-clear waters off Australia and Indonesia.
+These pearls are generally much larger than other pearl types and have a unique luster quality, making them distinctive and valuable.
+Being Baroque means that they are characterized by irregular shapes and their surface is dented and uneven.
+South Sea Baroque Pearls are formed in two years in their host oyster -Pinctada maxima- in areas throughout the Indian and Pacific Oceans.